 Although the pandemic has altered the traditional workplace experience, I still feel like an important and valued part of Parsons.
 I’m still getting to know the faces of the company, from my fellow interns to some of the senior management, but everyone I’ve met has been welcoming and interested in who I am as a person.

 The Early Talent Program team has also done an incredible job exposing us to all the different nooks and crannies of what Parsons does and what they have to offer.
 The Coffeeology series brings in different speakers from around Parsons to talk about career development, from better time management to giving back to the community.
-The Meet the Markets series cycles through each of the main markets around Parsons and gives an overview of the projects each focus on.
+The Meet the Business Units series cycles through each of the main business units around Parsons and gives an overview of the projects each focus on.

-So far, my favorite lecture has been the Meet the Markets on the Connected Communities Market.
+So far, my favorite lecture has been the Meet the Business Units on the Connected Communities business unit.
 I’ve always been intrigued by the transportation networks around the world, and specifically on aviation and airports.
-I love the idea of taking the concepts of efficiency and innovative thinking I’ve been learning about applying it to the transportation industry, which is exactly what this market does.
-Throughout the presentation given by Thomas Topolski, it was easy to tell that the engineers and designers in this market were not afraid to dream big.
+I love the idea of taking the concepts of efficiency and innovative thinking I’ve been learning about applying it to the transportation industry, which is exactly what this business unit does.
+Throughout the presentation given by Thomas Topolski, it was easy to tell that the engineers and designers in this were not afraid to dream big.
 They aren’t afraid to questions the way the systems have been carried out for years, but, instead, enjoy stepping back and seeing if there is a fundamental way to rethink them to improve beyond what we ever thought was possible.

 Towards the end of my internship, I had the opportunity to meet with Parsons CEO Charles Harrington for a one-on-one mentoring session.
 I entered the session with a list of questions to ask, but I wanted to focus on having a conversation first and let that guide my questions.
 We introduced ourselves, and I told Mr. Harrington about my experiences so far and where I want my career to go in the future.
 He was able to offer a lot of advice to me on how to move forward, and we discussed the nuances of getting started with a career.
 We talked about the balance between living the moment and perusing long term goals, which is an issue I often find myself struggling with.